 Messages are also displayed on this signboard pertaining to incidents on the expressway.
-For example, "ACCIDENT" toggles with "ON CTE(AYE)" to inform motorists that there is an accident occurring in the direction towards AYE.
+For example, the message "ACCIDENT on CTE (SLE)" displayed on the TTD below informs motorists that there is an accident occurring on the CTE in the direction towards SLE.